 - Inform thinking and practice in relation to visual arts programming and policy

 - Create a legacy of research and ideas

-Submissions for the 2014 The DCC / VAI Critical Art Writing Award should comprise a detailed but brief (500 words max) proposal / abstract accompanied by an up to date CV and three examples of previous visual art writing.
+When open to submissions, applications should comprise a detailed but brief (500 words max) proposal / abstract accompanied by an up to date CV and three examples of previous visual art writing.
 All art writing practitioners based in the Republic of Ireland and Northern Ireland are eligible.

 The award comprises an honorarium from Dublin City Council Arts Office of €800, which includes: a €500 commission to a 2000 – 2500-word article on ‘a theme set; a €300 commission to write a shorter text in relation to an aspect of Dublin City Council, The LAB’s programme.
 VAI’s Visual Artists’ News Sheet editorial / production team will offer editorial support and mentoring.